 About Us

-At St. Bruno/St. Raymond Catholic School, we are committed to developing and celebrating the unique gifts of every student.
-We strive to provide each student with the opportunity to develop their potential intellectually, physically, socially, emotionally and spiritually.
+At St. Bruno/St. Raymond Catholic School, we are committed to recognizing and celebrating the unique gifts and talents of every student.
+We strive to support the intellectual, physical, social, emotional, and spiritual growth of each learner, helping students reach their full potential within a faith-filled community.

-In a school community formed by Catholic beliefs and traditions, our Mission is to educate students to their full potential by providing:
+Rooted in Catholic beliefs and traditions, our mission is to educate students by providing:

 Leadership in the shared responsibility for education that exists among schools, students, families, parishes and the community.